gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 1. No credit card numbers in logs.
 2. No passwords in logs.
 3. No User personal information in logs.
-4. No personal email in the logs.
+4. No PII (Personal Identifiable Information) in logs
 5. Permissions to production is restricted to few people by Authentication & Authorization.
 6. Salt has been added to password before storing it.
 7. Url don't have password or secure information in parameter as url get logged.